‘He’s actively cheating already’: Mary Trump on her uncle’s campaign

 Obviously somebody in the Republican Party is grooming Ivanka.
 Somebody is grooming Donnie [Donald Trump Jr.].
 The fact that we even have to be making that assessment is enough to be angry about because they are worthless and unqualified beyond comprehension.
 But here we are.

 Right now Don is probably the guy because he appeals to the base because he is the base.
-He’s a racist, misogynistic, fear mongering murderer of innocent animals, and that’s what they like.
+He’s a racist, misogynistic, fear-mongering murderer of innocent animals, and that’s what they like.
 Right now I think Ivanka’s a little bit too polished and moderate-seeming, because she’s obviously not a moderate.

 ‘We need to be prepared’